AznIronMan/Limitless-OldVB/README.txt

 - removed update panel in exchange for an update dialog box
 - added current/recommended database versions to update section
 - removed redundant logger and jukebox modules
+- fixed query errors when there is no internet connection
+- added query of database versions in updater
+- left future functionality of database update available in updater
+- removed options panel in exchange for an options dialog box

 [PREVIOUS UPDATES]